 - State and local personal property taxes based on assessed value and paid annually.

 - Example: a state assesses a car registration fee based on the value and weight of the car.
 Only the part of the fee based on the value of the car can be itemized.

 - Taxes paid to a foreign country or United States possession.

 - Interest paid on borrowed money for investments that earn taxable non-passive income is deductible to the extent of net investment income.
 More information can be found in Deductibility of Investment Expenses.

-- Interest on 1st or 2nd home mortgages, home equity loans, refinanced mortgages, and points are deductible, if certain tests are satisfied.
-The premiums for a qualified mortgage insurance program obtained from a federal agency, such as the Federal Housing Administration, is also deductible.
+- Interest on 1st or 2nd home mortgages, refinanced mortgages, and points are deductible, if certain tests are satisfied.
+The premiums for a qualified mortgage insurance program obtained from a federal agency, such as the Federal Housing Administration, are also deductible.

 - Expenses related to producing or collecting taxable income, including the management of income producing property.